 Still other aspects of comedy timing lie in the structure and delivery of the stand-up comedy material itself.

-Having great comedy timing as a comedian is a combination of applied knowledge and experience beyond simply knowing when to start and stop talking when audience laughter occurs (which there is a specific technique for that regardless of audience size).
+So having great comedy timing as a comedian is a combination of applied knowledge and experience beyond simply knowing that you need to start and stop talking relative to the audience laughter generated (which there is a specific technique for that regardless of audience size).